Associate Professor, University of Bordeaux (France)

 Sue Dale Tunnicliffe

-Reader in Science Education, University College London, England
+Reader in Science Education, University College London (England)

 Dr Sue Dale Tunnicliffe is a zoologist as well as a Reader in Science Education, University College London Institute of Education (UCL IOE).
 She has taught in schools, to all ages, as well as at the university level, and has published widely in the field of science education.
 Sue was co-founder and first editor of the Journal of Emergent Science.
 She is presently working on STEM in play and is Chair of the Commonwealth Association for Science, Technology and Maths Educators.

-Associate Professor, The University of Western Australia, Australia
+Associate Professor, University of Valencia (Spain)

-Professor, National Pingtung University, Taiwan
+Professor, National Pingtung University (Taiwan)

 Ya-Ling Chen is a full professor in the Department of Early Childhood Education at National Pingtung University.
 She obtained a PhD in Curriculum and Instruction at the University of Madison-Wisconsin.
 Her research interests include early childhood science curriculum and instruction; early childhood bilingual education; and school, family, and community partnerships.